adhall13/pwn.college_Anuhya/ShellVariables.md

 # Printing Variables
 The challenge hides the flag in a shell variable named FLAG instead of letting the provided program return it.
-We have to print the contents of that environment variable from your current shell to read the flag directly.
+We have to print the contents of that environment variable from the current shell to read the flag directly.

 ## The Solve
 Use a command that prints text to standard output and reference the variable with a leading dollar sign; for example, run `echo $FLAG` in your shell.
 The shell will substitute the value stored in `FLAG` before `echo` runs, and the variable’s contents (the flag) will be printed to the terminal.
 If you prefer, other printing utilities like `printf` will work as well, but `echo $FLAG` is the simplest.